normanjoyner/circle-api/README.md

 ####Options
 ```api_version``` - [optional, defaults to "v2"] version of the API to use

 ```mfa_secret``` - [required] totp secret

 ####Finding MFA Secret
+Before scanning the Google Authenticator code with your application of choice, first scan the QR code with a QR code app.
+View the url the QR contains and you will see something similar to: otpauth://totp/Circle%3Ayour%40email.com?secret=NVTGCX3TMVRXEZLU&issuer=Circle

+Take notice to what 'secret' is equal to in the url and use this as the ```mfa_secret```.

 ###Supported API versions
 * v2